 The Bachelor of Arts in Health Services is an interdisciplinary program offered in the College of Arts and Sciences and School of Professional Studies.
 The degree program offers three tracks in: healthcare management, wellness, and patient advocacy.

-Students choose Trinity’s School of Nursing and Health Professions because they seek a profession where they can:
+Students choose Trinity’s School of Nursing and Health Professions because they:

 Improve people’s quality of life